-Applications for Funding Agricies and organizations who want to apply for CDBG, HOME, or ESG funds for Program Year 2023-24 may do so online by visiting herescous/revit.
+Applications for Funding Agencies and organizations who want to apply for CDBG, HOME, or ESG funds for Program Year 2023-24 may do so online by visiting herrico.us/revit.
 Applications will only be accepted through Zoom-Grants, a free, on-line platform that requires registration.
-A training session for using Zoom-Grants and how to complete the application will be held virtually on Thursday, February 9, 2023.
-Details can be found at hemicous/revit.
+A training ses-sion for using ZoomGrants and how to complete the application will be held virtually on Thurstay, February 9, 2023.
+Details can be found at herrico.us/revit.
 The deadline to apply is March 6, 2023.

-If you have comments or need additional information concerning the public hearing a replication for CDBC.
-HOME or ESG funds, please call. public hearing or applying for COBG, HOME, or ESG funds, please cell the Department of Community Revitalization at (804) 501-7617.
-Assistance for disabled persons or those with limited English proficiency will be provided upon reducest, with all least three (3) business stays prior nutification to the Department of Community Revitalization.
+If you have comments or need additional information concerning the public hearing or applying for CDG.
+HOME, or ESG funds, please call the Department of Community Revitalization at (804) 501-7617.
+Assis-Lacce for disabled persons or those with limited English proficiency will be provided upon request, with at least three (3) business days prior no-ulfication. tification to the Department of Community Revitalization.